 This doesn’t necessarily mean that your baby’s toys have to be more developmentally advanced.
 A xylophone or a piano floor mat can still be exciting to preschoolers because of all the sounds they can create and they respectively offer fine motor and gross motor skill opportunities.
 Just be sure that if you’re buying toys for the long haul, that you’re picking toys that will work for multiple age ranges.

 Are musical toys good for babies?

 Yes, they are.
-Research has shown that musical toys — especially percussion instruments — can improve overall development.
+Research has shown that there are many benefits of music and musical toys — especially percussion instruments — on overall development.
 Along with enhancing fine and gross motor skills from handling the toys, babies can also improve sensory development.

 When can a baby start playing with musical toys?

 As soon as you bring them home your baby can start playing with musical toys with you!
 Of course, as newborns, babies won't interact and engage with the musical toy.
-For this reason, during the early days we suggest choosing wind up, push button, or plush musical toys that play classical music to boost brain development!
+For this reason, during 0-3 months we suggest choosing wind up, push button, or plush musical toys that play classical music they can listen while boosting brain development!

 As they develop more motor skills you can introduce more musical instrument type toys.
 Music is a critical part of baby development, so as long as you're willing to play with the musical toy while bonding with your baby, you can begin experiences the benefits of musical toys right away!

 With that said, some musical toys have a recommended age range on the package, especially ones that require coordination and hand control, so definitely check the manufacturer's recommendation and box.